tarwn/lessthandot-hugo/blogs/content/posts/2010-03-07-sql-saturday-33-charlotte-nc.md

 Aaron Nelson** ([blog][14] | [twitter][15])

 I went into Aaron's session with almost no knowledge of powershell and came out with some ideas and practical examples of where it could be used to manage environments and automate work.
-While some of the concepts clicked quickly for me (&#8216;piping' output is common in Unix-like systems), others were new to me and his examples hit a good balance between brevity in code length and breadth of functionality.
+While some of the concepts clicked quickly for me ('piping' output is common in Unix-like systems), others were new to me and his examples hit a good balance between brevity in code length and breadth of functionality.
 He also pointed out a number of good follow-up resources and reading recommendations.

 **<u>Maximizing Plan Re-Use</u>